Compact Dynamical Foliations

 For points $x\in E$, the restricted holonomy group $G_x|E$ is defined similarly using the germs of the maps $h|E$. \end{definition} For another (equivalent) definition of the holonomy group see \cite{HolFolRev}.

-It can be shown that changing the basepoint $x$ or changing the transversal $D(x)$ to another smooth transversal $T(x)$ both lead to conjugated holonomy groups.
+It can be shown that changing the basepoint $x$ to another point in the same leaf or changing the transversal $D(x)$ to another smooth transversal $T(x)$ lead to conjugated holonomy groups.
 For this reason sometimes the holonomy group of a leaf is identified with a subgroup of the group of germs at zero of $\mathbb{R}^q$.

 \begin{definition} Let $x\in E$.
 The leaf $L_x$ is said to have finite holonomy (trivial holonomy) in $E$ if the corresponding holonomy group $G_x|E$ is finite (trivial). \end{definition}